CExA-project/cheat-sheet-for-kokkos/CONTRIBUTING.md

 In order to print the file with a printer that cannot print the entire area of the paper, you can enable the print mode.
 This mode is suited for A3 printing on a foldable booklet.
-It adds extra internal and external margins, and take care of possible miss-alignment of the page with the printer:
+It adds extra internal and external margins, and takes care of possible small miss-alignments of the page with the printer:

 ```latex
 \documentclass[